tobi97h/CsgoAntiRecoil/README.md

+# Project

+This project provides anti recoil for the game csgo.
+It uses custom generated vectors and open cv for detecting the currently selected weapon.
+This is to prevent hooking into the game triggering anti cheat services.

 # Prep CSGO

 * Set Project -> Properties -> General -> Advanced Set option to "Use Unicode Character Set"(Multi-Byte Character Set)